Whassup?: "Wassuup!"

-In 2001, the British music duo Shaft released a song and video titled "Wassuup!" under the name Da Muttz, referencing the Budweiser ad, set to a sample of "U Can't Touch This" by MC Hammer (which, in turn, sampled Rick James' "Super Freak").
+In October 2000, the British music duo Shaft released a song and video titled "Wassuup!" under the name Da Muttz, referencing the Budweiser ad, set to a sample of "U Can't Touch This" by MC Hammer (which, in turn, sampled Rick James' "Super Freak").
 It reached number 11 on the UK Singles Chart, and was also a hit on charts across Europe and in Australia.
+It was accompanied by a funny music video that parodies 70s disco and the Terminator franchise.